Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

 Problem Specification
 ---------------------

-You are given a bipartite graph G containing n vertices and m edges.
+You are given a bipartite graph :math:`G` containing :math:`n` vertices and :math:`m` edges.
 Find the maximum matching, i.e. select as many edges as possible so that no selected edge shares a vertex with any other selected edge.

 .. tabs::